salmanprottoy/salmanprottoy/README.md

-# 👋 Hi, I'm Md.
+# Hi 👋, I'm Md.
 Salman Hossan Prottoy

 I'm a **_Web Developer_** from Dhaka, Bangladesh.
 My interest is in **_Web Development_** and **_Machine Learning_**.
 I love to learn new skills.
 I enjoy working with _JavaScript_, _Python_, _PHP_ & _Laravel_.